|

 Born: January 14, 1940 - Sankt Wendel, Saarland, Germany

-The German bass-baritone, Siegmund Nimsgern, has for many years belonged to the group of elite international singers.
+The German bass-baritone, Siegmund Nimsgern, for many years belonged to the group of elite international singers.

 After his school-leaving examination Siegmund Nimsgern studied music education.
 Musicology, German, and philosophy.
 He was a student in Saarbrücken of Sibylle Fuchs, Jakob Stämpfli, and Paul Lohmann.
 He won four first prizes in important vocal competitions and soon thereafter became one of the most successful German lied, oratorio, and opera singers.